BAA-Studios/SunnyFORM/README.md

 ## How To Use HeatWave for Flutter Projects

 Note: These instructions are written for HeatWave v1.0.2, WiX v4.0.3 which are the latest versions at the time of writing.
 Note2: These instructions assume system-wide installation, rather than user-only installation since the latter does not currently have documentation from FireGiant at the moment.
+Note3: These instructions will produce one single self-contained no-options no-GUI full-install `.msi` file as an MVP output.
+We have provided links to relevant documentation pertaining to GUI-customisation at the end of the section.

 1. Open Visual Studio and create a new project.
 Set the build configuration to x64 (required for Flutter).
     - Select `WiX` under the languages list, and then the `MSI Package (WiX v4)` temmplate